Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 The Terms & Conditions have their own CSS classes, but by default will be styled by your theme's settings.

 == Change log ==
+= 1.0.1 =
+* Improvement: header height in wizard in Safari

 = 1.0.0 =
 * New: Terms & Conditions generator for WordPress.